Yes, it does! However, there are conditions that apply.

 No, cruise control is not bad for your car.
 Cruise control is actually beneficial as it sets a constant speed and reduces the amount of manual acceleration and deceleration which adds to wear and tear.

 How to save on gas

 It’s obvious that gas prices have skyrocketed in the early part of 2022.
 Some places were reporting prices as high as $7/gallon!
 Filling up a car once could easily be an $84 investment.
 Finding ways to easily save on gas is a modern-day problem with modern-day solutions.

-Cruise control does help bring down your gas bill, but have you wondered if there are other ways to do the same?
+Have you wondered if there are other ways to save on gas?
 The good news is that there are!
 Some other ways to save on gas are:

 - Inflating your tires